 Think about it: when you feel stressed out or anxious you may feel like you have an upset stomach.
 Likewise, constipation is not an uncommon complaint among fibromyalgia sufferers.

 In fact, IBS, or Irritated Bowel Syndrome, has been known to co-exist with fibromyalgia.
-While the each relationship between the two conditions has not been established, it has to do with the fact that both conditions affect the central nervous system.
+While each relationship between the two conditions has not been established, it has to do with the fact that both conditions affect the central nervous system.

 They are considered functional disorders.
 In other words, things that should work smoothly do not work as well as they should.